goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-### :clap: Doing It Right Example: CodeClimate, a commercial tool that can identify complex methods:
+### :clap: Doing It Right Example: CodeClimate, a commercial tool that can identify complex methods

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Code%20Climate-blue.svg "Examples with CodeClimate")